Home -> Practice Areas

 Georgia Car Accident Statistics

 According to the Georgia Department of Transportation Crash Data Portal, over 360,000 crashes occur each year in Georgia, resulting in more than 1,500 deaths and 140,000 injuries statewide.
 The most common causes include speeding, distracted driving, and impaired driving.
-Urban counties such as Fulton, DeKalb, Bibb, Houston, and Chatham consistently report the highest number of serious collisions and catastrophic injuries.
+Urban counties such as Fulton, DeKalb, Bibb, Houston, and Chatham consistently report the highest number of serious collisions.

 Georgia Resources for Accident Victims